mtloxton/CommandDeck/Documentation/Actions/ExecuteCommand.md

 > 💡 Dial Action: Pressing the dial will reset the sequence and apply the first value.

-> 💡 Dial Action: Rotating the dial counter-clockwise will apply the sequence in reverse order.
+> 💡 Dial Action: Rotating the dial counter-clockwise will apply the sequence values in reverse order.

 ## Setup through the Property Inspector